mericson-cv/commvault-cloud-cloudburst-recovery/README.md

 # aws-massively-parallel-recovery-solution
-A solution to deploy ephemeral multiple Cloud Access Nodes with AWS CloudFormation to achieve rapid recovery from Amazon S3.
+Example Infrastructure as Code (IaC) solution using Amazon CloudFormation, HashiCorp Terraform to deploy on-demand Amazon EC2 instances to perform a massively parallel recovery using Commvault Backup & Recovery.